cyberbobjr/md_translation_tool/readme.md

   "dict_filename": "dict.json", # The dictionnary file which will be construct & used for the translation "deepl": {
     "key": "xxxxx", # Your DeepL API KEY
-    "lang": "FR" # The target language for translation }
+    "lang": "FR" # The target language for translation, "formality" : "prefer_less" # The formality for translation, don't set it you use the free API }
 }
 ```